Meerkats snuggling (hotblack, Morguefile)

 vaccination and drugs (for parents and baby).
 We used flower essences,

-homeopathy, organic foods (as much as could afford).
+homeopathy, organic foods (as much as could afford), magical bullets for babies.

 toilet training.
 This can be from birth - when it is called Elimination Communication or The 'Nappy-Free' Method or 'Baby-Led' Potty Training